Daceian/ccminer-dace-cryptonight/README.md

 ## Introduction

-This is an optimized CPU mining application for use with Monero, Electronium and other coins based on the Cryptonight algorithm with no donation pool mining.
+This is an optimized CUDA CPU mining application for use with Monero, Electronium and other coins based on the Cryptonight algorithm with no donation pool mining.

 THIS PROGRAM IS PROVIDED "AS-IS", USE IT AT YOUR OWN RISK!